paragpatil51/Big-Mart-Sale-Prediction-Project/README.md

 4. Run the applications as needed.

 ## Conclusion
-This repository captures my hands-on experience during my internship, showcasing the application of data science techniques to solve practical problems.
+This repository captures my hands-on experience, showcasing the application of data science techniques to solve practical problems.
 I am eager to continue my journey in this exciting field!

 Feel free to explore the projects, provide feedback, or reach out for collaboration!